-The terrain of Huangnan Tibetan Autonomous Prefecture is high in the south and low in the north.
-The southern counties of Zeku and Henan belong to the Qinghai south pastoral area.
-The altitude is above 3,500 meters and the climate is cold.
-It is the main base for the development of animal husbandry in the autonomous prefecture.
-To the north are Jianzha County and Tongren City, with an altitude of 1900-4118 meters.
+The terrain of Huangnan Tibetan Autonomous Prefecture is high in south and low in north.
+The southern counties of Zekuand Henan belong to Qinghai south pastoral area.
+The altitude is above 3,500 meters and it is cold.
+It is main base for development of animal husbandry in Huangnan Prefecture.
+To north, there are Jianzha County and Tongren City, with an altitude of 1900-4118 meters.

-The climate in Huangnan Prefecture has obvious differences between dry and wet seasons; short frost-free period, long sunshine time and strong solar radiation; long and dry and cold winter, short and cool summer; annual average temperature 6.6℃～8.5℃; southern temperature is relatively high, annual average temperature -0.9 ℃～0.3℃.
+The climate in Huangnan Prefecture is greatly different between dry and wet seasons; short frost-free period, long sunshine time and strong solar radiation; long and dry and cold winter, short and cool summer; annual average temperature 6.6℃～8.5℃; southern temperature is relatively high, annual average temperature -0.9 ℃～0.3℃.

 Population and ethnic group

-As of the end of 2019, the total population of the state was 280,229.
-Among the total population, the Han population accounts for about 6%; ethnic minorities account for 94% of the total population, of which Tibetans account for 68.55%; Huis account for 6.52%; Tu people account for 3.91%; Salars account for 0.66%; Mongolians account for 13.98%; others Ethnic minorities accounted for 0.3%.
+As of end of 2019, total population of Huangnan Prefecture was 280,229.
+Among total population, Han population accounts for about 6%; ethnic minorities account for 94% of total population, of which Tibetans account for 68.55%; Huis account for 6.52%; Tu people account for 3.91%; Salars account for 0.66%; Mongolians account for 13.98%; others Ethnic minorities accounted for 0.3%.
 There are 15 ethnic groups including Tibet, Mongolia, Han, Hui, Tu, Salar and Baoan.

-In 670 AD, Tubo kingdom conquered Tuyuhun regime, Huangnan area became the area of ??competition between Tang dynasty and Tubo kingdom
+In 670 AD, Tubo kingdom conquered Tuyuhun regime, Huangnan area became area of competition between Tang dynasty and Tubo kingdom

-In 709 AD, Huangnan area became to be under the jurisdiction of Tubo kingdom
+In 709 AD, Huangnan area became to be under jurisdiction of Tubo kingdom

-In 1370 AD, Hezhou Wei and Bili Wanhu Mansion were established as Bili Thousand Husho, under the jurisdiction of the nomadic tribes in southern Huangnan.
+In 1370 AD, Hezhou Wei and Bili Wanhu Mansion were established as Bili Thousand Husho, under jurisdiction of nomadic tribes in southern Huangnan.

-In 1375, Bili Qianhusuo was set up, Huangnan area was under its jurisdiction
+In 1375 AD, Bili Qianhusuo was set up, Huangnan area was under its jurisdiction

-From 1537 to 1619 AD, Huangnan area was controlled by the Hunzabatur of the Tumed Ministry of Mongol.
+From 1537 AD to 1619 AD, Huangnan area was controlled by Hunzabatur of Tumed Ministry of Mongol.

 In 1726 AD, part of Huangnan area was under rule of Xining; some other parts of Huangnan area were ruled relatively by Lintao Prefecture, Xining Prefecture, Hezhou Prefecture, and Lanzhou Prefecture in Gansu

-In 1929, Qinghai Province was established. part of Huangnan area was directly under the jurisdiction of the province.
+In 1929, Qinghai Province was established.
+Part of Huangnan area was directly under jurisdiction of Qinghai province.

 In 1953, Huangnan Tibetan Autonomous Region (prefecture-level) was approved to be set up